ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 If you publish your OONI Probe test results, that will involve the following data:

 * Date and time of measurement;
-* Country code (e.g. `IT` for Italy);
+* Country code (e.g. `GE` for Georgia);
-* Network information: [ASN](https://ooni.org/support/glossary/#asn) (e.g. `AS30722` for Vodafone Italia) and whether a test was run on WiFi or using mobile data;
+* Network information: [ASN](https://ooni.org/support/glossary/#asn) (e.g., AS16010 for `Magticom Ltd.) and whether a test was run on WiFi or using mobile data;
 * Network measurement data (which depends on the [OONI Probe test](https://ooni.org/nettest/)).

 Further information is available through our [Data Policy](https://ooni.org/about/data-policy).

 If you opt in to sharing crash reports with us, you will share information that is essential for identifying bugs and improving the performance of the OONI Probe app.
-These crash reports include the OONI Probe software version and information about why and how a specific OONI Probe function failed to work as expected.
+These crash reports include information about why and how a specific OONI Probe function failed to work as expected.

 You can opt out of publishing your OONI Probe test results and/or sharing crash reports with us by disabling the relevant settings.